osaroo3/django_restaurant_ci_project4/README.md

 ### Home page

-On the Home page, both authorised and unauthorised users can see the nav bar items, and also views the eatery/restaurant menu.
+On the Home page, unauthorised users cannot see my bookings and book now links on the nav bar .
 ![Home page](staticfiles/images/readme-images/home-page.PNG)

 ### Sign up page